Program Time and Dates

-Since 2007, Parker Poe has hosted a daylong program to help minority students navigate law school, make a successful transition into the practice of law after graduation, and thrive as they pursue the different paths a legal career may take.
-More than 750 students have attended this program since the program's inception.
-Read some of what students who attended the 2019 program had to say about THRIVE here.
+For 16 years, Parker Poe has hosted a daylong program to help minority students navigate law school, make a successful transition into the practice of law after graduation, and thrive as they pursue the different paths a legal career may take.
+More than 800 students have attended since the program's inception.

 Are You Nervous About Law Firm Interviews?

 You can sign up to participate in a mock interview with a Parker Poe attorney to help strengthen your interviewing skills.